 - Restore Fibers using a Brush

-Let’s discuss the details of how to clean a sheepskin rug without damaging its fibres.
+Let’s discuss how to clean a sheepskin rug without damaging its fibers.

 Shake it and Brush It

-Regular brushing and shaking of the rug, preferably outside, will get rid of loose dirt and dust and bring back the bounce of the wool fibres.
-To lessen matting and restore lustre, brush the fibres with a wire wool comb or a dog comb.
+Regular brushing and shaking of the rug, preferably outside, will eliminate loose dirt and dust and bring back the bounce of the wool fibers.
+Brush the fibers with a wire wool or dog comb to lessen matting and restore luster.

 Vacuum the Rug

 A vacuum cleaner is the best tool for vacuuming a rug.
-To ensure that the vacuum cleans the entire area, you’ll need to have it at least four to six inches away from the rug.
+To ensure the vacuum cleans the entire area, you must have it at least four to six inches from the rug.
 If your rug has been heavily used, you’ll need to vacuum it for about 15 minutes.

-Vacuuming could be simpler for extremely large rugs and get rid of dirt and dust.
+Vacuuming could be simpler for extremely large rugs and eliminate dirt and dust.
 Use just standard suction.
-Turbo and rotating brush heads can tangle hair because they are too rough on the fibres.
+Turbo and rotating brush heads can tangle hair because they are too rough on the fibers.

 Quickly Spot Cleaning Stains

 Once the stain is removed, you should use a spot remover to get rid of the remaining residue.
-A steam cleaner will be necessary to get rid of any lingering odours.
+A steam cleaner will be necessary to get rid of any lingering odors.